 Today’s competitive business environment has U.S. companies across all industries recruiting the most talented workers possible, including many foreign nationals.
 The H-1B visa category allows companies to hire qualified foreign workers in specialty occupations on a temporary basis.

 What qualifies as a “specialty occupation?”
-U.S. Citizenship and Immigration Services (USCIS) guidelines state, “the nature of the specific duties is so specialized and complex that the knowledge required to perform the duties is usually associated with the attainment of a bachelor’s or higher degree.”
-Common examples of qualified positions include engineers, professors, medical professionals and researchers, although some positions may not require a college degree.
-However, there are exceptions, and some jobs that qualify for
+The U.S. Citizenship and Immigration Services (USCIS) guidelines state that “the nature of the specific duties is so specialized and complex that the knowledge required to perform the duties is usually associated with the attainment of a bachelor’s or higher degree.”
+Common examples of qualified positions include engineers, professors, medical professionals, and researchers.

 The employment-based immigration attorneys at Henry & Grogan in Philadelphia provide personalized guidance through the H-1B visa application process.
 We will complete and file all forms in a timely manner, keep you updated on the status of your petition, and submit petitions for extensions or adjustment of status when necessary.
 In most instances, our services for H-1B petitions are offered for a competitive flat fee.